PrashantV2/Tic-Tac-Toe/README.md

     Simple Interface: Easy-to-use interface optimized for small screens of Android Wear devices.
     Gameplay History: Keep track of previous games and scores.
 Installation

-    Clone the repository to your local machine.

-    bash

 git clone https://github.com/prashantv2/Tic-Tac-Toe.git

 Open the project in Android Studio.